Windows Live Call

 The Phone Call service utilized Windows Live Messenger and Voice over Internet Protocol (VoIP) technology to provide users an inexpensive way to make domestic and international phone calls from a computer.

 Microsoft also released the Windows Live Messenger Phone, which acts as an extension to Windows Live Messenger to make calls to other PC users or acts just like a normal telephone.

 Windows Live Call was discontinued on June 1, 2010 because Windows Live Messenger Wave 4 release no longer supports VoIP functionalities.
 However, the "Computer Call" and "Video Call" features are still supported, in the forms of audio and video conversations respectively.

 Windows Live Messenger Phone

-The Windows Live Messenger Phone is a two-line phone.
+The Windows Live Messenger Phone was a two-line phone.
 The first line plugs into a wall jack similar to a regular home telephone.
 The second line is a USB connection to the PC.
 The base/charger stays near the PC but the handset is wireless, allowing users to take it across their room.
 The Windows Live Messenger Phone does not require any installation of drivers or control software.
 The only requirement to take full advantage of the phone is the latest version of Windows Live Messenger.

 There are two ways users can make a call with the Windows Live Messenger Phone: